stanford-policylab/opp/py/data_readme_template.md

 ## San Antonio, TX
 **Data notes**:
-- Data is deduplicated on date, time, location, subject_race, subject_sex, and subject_age, reducing the number of rows by ~25.3%
+- Data is deduplicated on citation_number, reducing the number of rows by 23.3%; deduping on date, time, location, subject_race, subject_sex, and subject age instead reduces the number of records by 25.3%, roughly 2% more than only citation number, but, curiously, there are often rows that have identical information on those columns but different recorded speeds; so, it's unclear whether these are duplicates with misentries or distinct events;
+  we air on the side of caution and consider them distinct events; there also appears to be multiple offenses related to each citation, and those not involving speed are set to 0; accordingly, we take the maximum speed and posted speed to represent the speeds for every citation/record
 - Data consists only of arrests and citations
 - contraband_found is based on the raw column `Contraband Or Evidence`; when this is NA, it is set to false under the assumption that an officer may not